-- Experience sexual attraction and drive, but not strongly enough to want to act upon them
+- Sexual attraction and drive, but weaker versions of the two causing no desires to act upon them

-- Enjoy and desire sex, but only under very limited and specific circumstances3
+- Desire to have sex, but only under limited and specific circumstances3

-- May experience sexual fantasies, but not about themselves— perhaps with unknown characters4
+- Sexual fantasies, but not about themselves— perhaps with unknown characters5

-Before the 1960s’ sexual revolution, some doctors and psychiatrists would incorrectly identify asexual people as having sexual aversion disorder.
-However, in order to be diagnosed with sexual aversion disorder, a person must experience "significant distress" when in contact with a sexual situation.5 Asexuals do not generally suffer from anxiety.
+Before the sexual revolution of the 1960s, some doctors and psychiatrists would incorrectly diagnose asexual people with sexual aversion disorder.
+However, in order to have sexual aversion disorder, a person must experience "significant distress" when involved in a sexual situation.6 Asexuals do not generally suffer from anxiety.
 Simply stated, they are just not that interested in sex!
 While an asexual person may lack attraction or desire for sex, their physiological sexual response is often not of concern.
-One may feel pleasure while masturbating, but not due to psychological causes.

-Celibacy, or refraining from sex, is a choice, while asexuality is a sexual orientation.2 People who choose to be celibate still experience sexual desire for their preferred sex but they choose to refrain from pursuing that desire.
-Asexuals often don’t explicitly choose to refrain from sex; rather, they do not feel the desire commonly associated with sexual attraction.
+Celibacy, or refraining from sex, is a choice, while asexuality is a sexual orientation.3 People who choose to be celibate can still experience sexual desire for their preferred sex, but they choose to refrain from pursuing that desire.
+Asexuals often do not explicitly choose to refrain from sex; rather, they do not feel the desire to partake in sexual attraction.

 Although some asexual people wish to form a companionship with the same sex, asexuality and homosexuality are two separate sexual orientations.
-Homosexual people are romantically and sexually attracted to the same gender.
-In contrast, asexual people lack the desire to engage sexually with either sex.
+Homosexual people are romantically and sexually attracted to members of the same gender.
+In contrast, asexual people lack the desire to engage sexually with any sex.

-Although asexual people may not fantasize about sex, many still form intimate relationships with other people.
-Asexuality, just like any other sexuality, exists on a spectrum.
+Although asexual people do not experience sexual desires, many still form intimate relationships with other people.
 People who identify as asexual may therefore separate love and sex.
-A demisexual person, for example, may be able to emotionally connect with others without desiring to have sex.
-Asexual people will sometimes still form relationships, depending upon where they fall along the continuum of asexuality and traditional sexuality.
-Some asexual people prefer only to date each other, but it is also possible for asexual people and non-asexual people to have healthy, loving relationships.
+A demisexual person, for example, may be able to emotionally connect with others without the desires to have sex.
+Some asexual people prefer only to date other asexual individuals.
+However, it is also possible for asexual people and non-asexual people to have healthy, loving relationships.

-Sexual intercourse is only one component of relationships, and therefore it is definitely possible to form a strong, intimate relationship without sex.
+Sexual intercourse is only one component of relationships, and therefore it is possible to form strong, intimate relationships without sex.
 In fact, without the distraction of sex, many asexual people find that they get to know their partners on a deeper level, dedicating more time to participating in shared interests.
-It is entirely possible for asexual people to be in healthy relationships with a partner who is either also asexual or “straight.”
+It is therefore possible for asexual people to be in healthy relationships with a partner.
 Communication in these relationships is particularly important, because asexual individuals may choose to still practice sexual behaviors.
-They can physiologically engage in these behaviors despite feeling sexual attraction.
-However, some asexual people may simply not want to engage in these behaviors.
-They can choose to either be celibate and abstain from sex or practice sexual behavior even though they may not enjoy it.
-They may do this to conform to society’s own expectations or as a self evaluation to better understand their own sexuality.
+They can physiologically engage in these behaviors despite feeling no sexual attraction.
+However, some asexual people choose not to engage in these behaviors.
+People can choose to either be celibate and abstain from sex or practice sexual behavior even though they may not enjoy it.
+They may do this to conform to society’s own expectations or as a self-evaluation to better understand their own sexuality.
 Asexual people may wonder why they are different from others who do experience attraction.
-They may try to engage in sexual behavior in order to evaluate their own lack of attraction.4 This experimentation may result in them being able to better place themselves along the continuum of sexuality and identify themselves within the realm of asexuality.
+They may try to engage in sexual behavior in order to evaluate their own lack of attraction.5 This experimentation may result in them being able to better place themselves along the continuum of sexuality and identify themselves within the realm of asexuality.